Lusephur/rte-L3/README.md

 4. Remove the log parsing and memory dump folders from the downloaded git folder.
 Not sure if this is necessary but they caused me issues with loading the decryptor.

 5. In Chrome, go to the Extensions page and click "Pack extension".
-Enter the location of the widevine decryptor folder with the modified content_key_decryption.js.
+Enter the location of the widevine L3 guesser folder with the modified content_key_decryption.js.

-6. Save the output file as "decryptor**1**.crx" Paste the outputted .crx file in the rte-L3 folder and rename it to "decryptor**1**.crx".
+6. Save the output file as "decryptor**1**.crx" Paste the outputted .crx file in the rte-L3 folder and rename it if you havent already to "decryptor**1**.crx".

 # How to use
 `rtel3.py "URL"`